 Board of Directors

 Legacy Academy’s Board of Directors consists of educators, community leaders, and business professionals who are deeply familiar with the assets and challenges of the community and have a heart to positively affect the lives of the young people who live there.
 Each member is tied to the community through professional and/or personal links and possesses a unique set of skills addressing those necessary for the creation of and operation of the ambitious programs at Legacy.
-Legacy Academy’s Board meets on a monthly basis and are held at 1400 Parkmoor Avenue, San Jose Ca, 95126.
+Legacy Academy’s board meetings are held on a monthly basis at 1400 Parkmoor Avenue, San Jose Ca, 95126.
 As a public charter school, Legacy’s board meetings are open to the public and agendas are posted in advance of meetings.

 Board President, and Behavioral Health Consultant